Adopted May 18, 2005, Revised March 15, 2021

 - Although the format of the Lectures can vary from year to year, there must be at least one public lecture designed to appeal to the broader University and Greensboro community.

 - An invitation should be extended to the Dean of the College of Arts and Sciences to provide greetings/welcoming remarks for the opening of the Lectures.
 Formal invitations to the Lectures should he sent to the upper Administration.

 - Strong efforts should be made to broadly promote the Lectures to the campus and community.
-University Relations (News Service) should be contacted ASAP to generate press releases, public service announcements, and publicize the Lectures in the Campus Weekly and the local newspaper’s Campus Notebook section.
-The College Office can provide assistance to the planning committee in sending out email notices and developing poster, flyers, programs etc. Steering Committee members should encourage faculty in their home departments to announce the Lectures in their classes and, whenever appropriate, connect the Lectures to course content and requirements.
+University Communications and the CAS Communications Specialist should be contacted ASAP to help publicize the Lectures.
+Steering Committee members should encourage faculty in their home departments to announce the Lectures in their classes and, whenever appropriate, connect the Lectures to course content and requirements.

 - The Lectures are funded by a generous endowment administered through the Office of the Dean of the College of Arts and Sciences.
 Enough funds are typically available to pay substantial honoraria for well-known speakers.
 The approximate amount of income available to support the Lectures will be made available to the committee in the spring preceding the academic year in which the Lectures will occur.
 Funds cannot be committed to speakers until appropriate consultations have occurred with the Steering Committee and College Office.
 Guidance in developing and processing the paperwork to spend the funds will be provided by the College Office.